SEND SUPPORT AT ST GILES JUNIOR SCHOOL

 A school’s provision for SEND is defined as support which is additional to or different from that which is available to all students.
 This document is intended to give you information regarding the ways in which we ensure that children with SEND are educated, wherever possible, in an inclusive environment alongside their peers to enable each student to reach their potential.
 It may not list every skill, resource and strategy we employ in order to achieve this as these are continually developed and used to modify our provision to meet the changing requirements for individual pupils.

-Please read our SEND INFORMATION REPORT and do not hesitate to contact us if you have any further questions.
+Please also read our SEND INFORMATION REPORT and do not hesitate to contact us if you have any further questions.

 Miss Davies, SENCO